Germany’s fiscal plan could significantly affect euro area growth, inflation, and monetary policy

 Vanguard’s outlook for financial markets

-We have updated our forecasts for the performance of major asset classes, based on the November 8, 2024, running of the VCMM.
+We have forecasts for the performance of major asset classes, based on the December 31, 2024, running of the Vanguard Capital Markets Model®.
 Detailed projections, including annualized return and volatility estimates covering both 10- and 30-year horizons, are available in interactive charts and tables.

 Region-by-region outlook